jahrik/homelab-ark/GHOST_README.md

 ![steam_view_servers.png](https://github.com/jahrik/homelab-ark/raw/master/images/steam_view_servers.png)

 Next, click on the `Favorites > ADD A SERVER`.
-Put in the private IP of the Docker swarm host.
+Put in the private IP of the Docker Swarm host.
 Example `192.168.123.123`.
 Click on `FIND GAMES AT THIS ADDRESS` or specify the port if you know it.
 Finally, select the Docker Ark server and click on `ADD SELECETED GAME SERVER TO FAVORITES`

 ![steam_add_servers.png](https://github.com/jahrik/homelab-ark/raw/master/images/steam_add_servers.png)